heykatie/SageByTDZ/documentation/SAGE_API_docs.md

     }
     ```

-### Get all Attendees for a event based on the event's id
+### Get all Event RSVPs based on the event's id

-Return all the attendees for a event specified by id.
+Return all the RSVPs for a event specified by id.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /confirm/:eventId
+  * Route path: /events/:eventId/rsvps
   * Body: none

 * Successful Response: